mmp/pbrt-v3/README.md

 This repository holds the source code to the new version of pbrt that will be described in the forthcoming third edition of *Physically Based
-Rendering: From Theory to Implementation*.
+Rendering: From Theory to Implementation*, by [Matt Pharr](http://pharr.org/matt), Greg Humphreys, and [Wenzel Jakob](http://www.mitsuba-renderer.org/~wenzel/).
 As before, the code is available under the BSD license.

 Although the new version of the book won't be released until mid-2016,